appwrite/templates/subscriptions-with-stripe/README.md

 ### Database Setup

-To setup the database, run `npm run setup`.
-If the specified database doesn't exist, the script will automatically create it.
+A setup script is included in `src/setup.js`.
+If the `Subscriptions` database doesn't exist, the setup script will automatically create it.
 It will also create a collection within the database, adding the necessary attributes to the collection.
+The setup script will run automatically when the function is deployed.

-## Usage
+## Function API

-This function supports two primary request paths:

-1. **Checkout Session Creation**

-   - **Request Path:** /checkout
-   - **Request Type:** GET
-   - **Response:**
-     - On success, the function will redirect to the Stripe Checkout session URL.
-     - If the request fails, the user is redirected to the specified `CANCEL_URL`.
+- `GET /checkout` - Creates a Stripe Checkout session and redirects the user to the Stripe Checkout page.
+If the user successfully completes the payment, they are redirected to the `SUCCESS_URL`.
+If the user cancels the payment, they are redirected to the `CANCEL_URL`.

-2. **Webhook Handling**

-   - **Request Path:** /webhook
-   - **Request Type:** POST
-   - **Content Type:** application/json
-   - **Response:**
-     - The function will respond with an empty response after processing the webhook events.
-     - It handles two events:
+- `POST /webhook` - Handles Stripe webhook events.
+This function handles two events:
-        1. `customer.subscription.created` - The user is upgraded to a premium subscription.
-        2. `customer.subscription.deleted` - The user is downgraded from their premium subscription.
+`customer.subscription.created` and `customer.subscription.deleted` - The function validates the webhook event and upgrades or downgrades the user's subscription in the database based on the event type.

+## Advanced Usage

+The checkout page may be customised by editing `src/stripe.js` to include your desired product data, prices, and styling.